sqlcipher/sqlcipher-android/README.md

 # SQLCipher for Android

 SQLCipher for Android provides a library replacement for `android.database.sqlite` on the Android platform for use on [SQLCipher](https://github.com/sqlcipher/sqlcipher) databases.
-This library is based on the upstream Android Bindings project and aims to be a long-term replacement for the original [SQLCipher for Android](https://github.com/sqlcipher/android-database-sqlcipher) library.
+This library is based on the upstream [Android Bindings](https://www.sqlite.org/android/doc/trunk/www/index.wiki) project and aims to be a long-term replacement for the original [SQLCipher for Android](https://github.com/sqlcipher/android-database-sqlcipher) library.

+***N.B.*** This library is currently distributed in source-only format at this time, and requires [other external dependencies](#external-dependencies) to build.
+Community edition AAR artifacts will be distributed eventually.

 ### Compatibility